Article Line Long1

 Oh, and our Cotton Throw Blankets are washable too! 😉

-2. Funny enough, leather is fine with our cats, but for some reason they like to pee on faux leather.
+Funny enough, leather is fine with our cats, but for some reason they like to pee on faux leather.
 They’re 10 years old and pretty much never have issues with going outside the litter box unless it’s a health problem, but over the years the few times we’ve had faux leather, that’s the ONE THING they will pee on.
 You would think “no biggie, it can just wipe up!”
 But in reality it soaks through every seam and stitch and gets into the cushion, and even if it’s something that isnt cushioned (a pool table cover was one example) that scent just never comes out of the faux leather itself.
-Things I look for when picking a couch – a zipper on the cushions to take the cover off and wash separately while I soak and dry the insert (this has also saved me the couple of times I’ve spilled something on the couch), durable canvas or some other fabric that either wont scratch or will hide the scratches (a distressed leather works great), and something in a medium color that won’t show our cats hair too much since they’re long haired cats and the hair they shed is a grayish undercoat even though one is orange and the other is brown.
+Things I look for when picking a couch – a zipper on the cushions to take the cover off and wash separately while I soak and dry the insert (this has also saved me the couple of times I’ve spilled something on the couch), durable canvas or some other fabric that either wont scratch or will hide the scratches (a distressed leather works great), and something in a medium color that won’t show our cats hair too much since they’re long haired cats and the hair they shed is a… Read more »

 Honestly the best thing for odors we cant seem to kick is just 5 minutes with the windows open and some fans running.
 Yeah, it lets the heat out in the winter and then the furnace has to kick on to heat it back up, but I try to think of it in terms of “how much would I pay for some fresh air right now?”
 And then I’m usually good with the extra cost.